 Cryoport, Inc. (the "Company"), was originally formed with the intention to first develop a reusable line of cryogenic shippers and once underway, to begin the research and development of a disposable, one-way cryogenic shipper.
-Since initial formation the company has not had the funds to fully implement its business plan.
+Since initial formation the Company has not had the funds to fully implement its business plan.
 The reusable line of cryogenic shippers has been in production since 2002, however, difficulties in penetrating the well established market for reusable cryogenic shippers, as well as a need for continuous redevelopment of the product line has resulted in only limited revenue generation from the sale of the reusable cryogenic shipper.
 During this time, the Company maintained research and development activities focused on the new product line of one-way shippers.
 The limited revenues produced from the reusable product line along with limited capital funding required the Company to assign only minimal resources to the development of the one-way cryogenic shippers.
-During the last quarter of the Company's 2005 operations, funding was put into place to allow the Company to focus on accelerating the development and launch of its one-way product.
-The Company has since been focusing significant resources to the development of a working prototype of this one-way shipper with the goal of launching the new product into the market in early calendar year 2006
+During the last quarter of the Company's 2005 operations, funding of \$991,875 was raised through a private placement offering of common stock under Regulation D. These funds were raised to allow the Company to focus on accelerating the development and launch of its one-way product.
+The Company has since been focusing significant resources on the development of a working prototype of this one-way shipper with the goal of launching the new product into the market in early calendar year 2006.
+The Company plans to introduce the single use/one-way products in limited quantities to selective customers during the first quarter of calendar year 2006.
+A broad launch to the general market will follow after feedback from this introductory distribution is received and customer demand is further understood.
+A higher volume demand is expected to develop as pharmaceutical products requiring cryogenic protection come to market.